Advertiser's Disclosure

 Are you unable to afford your debt and wonder if American Debt Relief is the best option?
-Is the monthly payment feel too good to be true?
-What are American Debt Relief's eviews?
+What are American Debt Relief's reviews?
+Have you seen this social media ad claiming that this is a debt relief program specifically for healthcare workers?

-This article will look specifically at American Debt Relief to see how other clients felt working with the company.
+This article will look specifically at American Debt Relief to see what services they offer, and how their clients felt working with them.

 What Is American Debt Relief?

-American Debt Relief acts as that intermediary and negotiates on the behalf of the borrower.
+In this case, American Debt Relief acts as the intermediary and negotiates on behalf of the borrower.

-As such, if you are struggling with debt and wondering what to do next, we built a free, unbiased debt options comparison calculator (not even an email address is required) that provides a wide range of debt options that may be able to fit your budget.
-The data is personalized to your income and expenses, so you can get accurate costs, pros and cons, and options.
-Debt settlement may be a great option for you, but it’s helpful to understand each of your options.
+If you are struggling with debt and wondering what to do next, we've built a free, unbiased debt options comparison calculator (not even an email address is required) that provides a wide range of debt options that may fit your budget.
+The data is personalized to your income and expenses for accurate costs, pros, cons, and options.
+Debt settlement may be an excellent option for you, but it’s helpful to understand each of your options.

 American Debt Relief History

-According to it's BBB page, American Debt Relief was started in July, 2022.
-It has it's headquarters located in Plano, Texas.
-On the page, it also shows that the BBB file opened for American Debt Relief was 1/16/2020.
+According to its BBB page, American Debt Relief was started in July 2022 and has its headquarters in Plano, Texas.
+The page also shows that the BBB file opened for American Debt Relief was 1/16/2020.

-At Ascend, we believe that debt settlement may be a good option, but it’s only in the context of understanding all of your options and understanding the cost of that option.
-This is exactly why we built a free debt relief cost comparison calculator so that you are MOST informed.
+At Ascend, we believe that debt settlement may be a good option, but only when considered alongside all available alternatives and with a clear understanding of its costs.
+This is precisely why we built a free debt relief cost comparison calculator so you are MOST informed.

-Debt settlement companies make their money by charging the borrower a percentage of whatever debt they are able to have forgiven.
-So, for instance, if you owe a creditor $10,000, a debt settlement company could potentially negotiate the debt down to $5,000, saving you $5,000.
-The debt settlement company would then charge the borrower anywhere between 10-25%.
-This means you would potentially owe the debt settlement company anywhere between $500-$1,250 on top of the $5,000 that you owe the creditor.
-While you still save at least $3,750, the additional cost of the debt settlement company does decrease the total amount you can save.
+Debt settlement companies make money by charging the borrower a percentage of their enrolled debt.
+For instance, if you owe a creditor $10,000, a debt settlement company could potentially negotiate the debt down to $5,000, saving you $5,000.
+However, the debt settlement company would then charge the borrower anywhere between 15% and 25%.
+This means you would potentially owe the debt settlement company anywhere between $1,500 and $2,500 on top of the $5,000 you owe the creditor.
+While you still save at least $3,750, the additional cost of the debt settlement company decreases the total amount you can save.

 With that the cost mind, let's take a look at some of the reviews on American Debt Relief.